ChrisAntaki/plugins-and-mimetypes-firefox/README.md

-Cloak Plugins & Mimetypes, for Firefox
+Clear Plugins & Mimetypes, for Firefox
 ========================

 Hide in the forest, with a clean removal of your plugin & mimetype identifiers.